-Once you successfully complete the four-month program, you will become a contracted agent.
+Once you successfully complete the Developing Agent Program, you will become a contracted agent.
 During your time in the Developing Agent Program, you will have built a strong foundation for success.
 This program will provide additional training and support as you begin to build your business as a full-time agent.
 Here are the steps of the Contracted Agent Program.

 1. Complete Three Weeks of Additional Training

-These sessions are six months apart, completed one week at a time.
-During the weeks that you are completing the Contracted Agent Program, you will come to a localized training center at the Farm Bureau home office near you.
+These sessions are nine months apart, completed one week at a time.
+During the weeks that you are completing the Contracted Agent Program, you will come to the Farm Bureau home office.
 This training program gives you a holistic view of what it’s like to be a Farm Bureau agent.